-During the first week of operation, operate your new Z50R so the engine neither pulls laboriously nor exceeds 80% of the maximum rpm in any gear.
+During the first week of operation, operate your new Z50R so the engine neither pulls laboriously nor approaches maximum speed in any gear.
 Avoid full throttle operation, and select your gear changes to spare the engine undue stress.
 Careful break-in operation during the initial mileage will measurably extend the service life of the engine.